Advertisement

 Apple 8K 3D Camera Unveiled with "Submerged" Short Film for Vision Pro

-Apple just released “Submerged”, the first scripted short film shot entirely to be viewed with the Vision Pro.
-With the film, they released behind-the-scenes footage about the process that reveals the long-rumoured Apple 8K 3D camera which was used to shoot the production.
+Apple just released “Submerged,” the first scripted short film shot entirely to be viewed with the Vision Pro.
+With the film, they released behind-the-scenes footage about the process that reveals the long-rumored Apple 8K 3D camera that was used to shoot the production.
 Read on to learn more!

-For a long time, I have speculated that Apple would make big efforts in creating immersive video content for its Vision Pro headset in order to boost its adoption, and we’re seeing their first efforts in that regard become reality.
+For a long time, I have speculated that Apple would make big efforts to create immersive video content for their Vision Pro headset to boost its adoption, and we’re seeing their first efforts in that regard become reality.

 Submerged – first scripted film shot in “Apple Immersive Video”